 “Information” means Personal Information and any other information about a Person that may be shared under this Agreement.

-“IR” means the Inland Revenue Department, including the Commissioner.

 “Liabilities” means current and previous liabilities.

 “MFT” means Managed File Transfer process which is a secure automated data transfer process.

-“NZ Police” means the New Zealand Police, including the Commissioner and the vote responsibilities of the New Zealand Police.

-“Order in Council” means the Order in Council or Orders in Council (if the context requires) made in accordance with sections 96J and 96V of the Privacy Act 1993 relating to this Agreement.
+“Order in Council” means the Order in Council or Orders in Council (if the context requires) made in accordance with sections 145 to 149 of the Privacy Act 2018 relating to this Agreement.

-“Party” means IR or NZ Police, and Parties has a corresponding meaning.
+“Party” means IR, NZ Police, NZ Customs or SFO and “Parties” has a corresponding meaning.

 “Person” includes an Individual, a corporation sole, a body corporate, and an unincorporated body, association, organisation, group, trust, partnership, board or society and Persons has a corresponding meaning.